ms606/How-Javascript-Works/README.md

  There are two types of execution contexts: global and function.
 The global execution context is created when a JavaScript script first starts to run, and it represents the global scope in JavaScript.
 A function execution context is created whenever a function is called, representing the function's local scope.

 ###### 2. Global Context
-  In js global context refers to the outermost context in execution stack.
+  In js global context refers to the outermost context in the execution stack.
   ``` javascript
     var outerVariable = 'I am in the outer scope';